cmsc240-f24-dcs/cmsc240-f24-s2.github.io/labs/lab7.md

 ### Acknowledgements

-This lab is based on the Valgrind lab created by Prof. Doug Szajda at UR and Prof. Will Jones at Clemson University.
+This lab is based on the Valgrind lab created by Prof. Barry Lawson at UR and Prof. Will Jones at Clemson University.